 To record voting data for individual students so they can receive class participation points, student names must be linked to their i>clicker remotes.
 You will be able to link student remotes provided the students have;

 - used their i>clicker remotes to vote at least once in the classroom and,

 - registered their i>clicker remotes.

 Many instructors wait to complete this step until after the add/drop period has ended so that class rosters will be up to date.
 When students add or drop, i>clicker remotes must be linked again.

-There are three options for linking students to their remotes depending on use of Blackboard and class size;
+There are two options for linking students to their remotes;

 What is i>clicker Integrate?